 Nutritional menus are prepared and food is obtained through a Network Partnership with the Akron-Canton Regional Food Bank, local food retailers, and food drives.
-Ten to twelve food items are packed by volunteers into heavyweight plastic bags, along with a personal care item, generally on the last Friday of the month during the school year.
-Bins of the packed “Bulldog Bags” are delivered by volunteers to the elementary, intermediate, and junior high school buildings.
+Ten to twelve food items are packed by volunteers into heavyweight plastic bags, along with a personal care item, generally on the second and last Fridays of the month during the school year.
+Bins of the packed “Bulldog Bags” are delivered by volunteers to the elementary, intermediate, middle, abd high school buildings.
 School personnel distribute the Bulldog Bags to the children in a discreet manner to protect their privacy.

 Middle School: At the request of the counselors at the SMF MIddle School, nutritious snacks and hygiene items are made available to distribute to students who are referred to them.

 High School: At the request of the counselors at the SMF High School, the Bulldog Pantry was established in September 2016 to provide lunch items to hungry students who have been referred to them .